lucianoiam/guinda/README.md

 # Guinda

 A small single file library of audio oriented widgets for use in web views.
-Originally created for building the user interface in [Castello Reverb](https://github.com/lucianoiam/castello) VST/LV2 desktop plugin.
+Originally created for building the user interface in [Castello Reverb](https://github.com/lucianoiam/castello) VST desktop plugin.

 Guinda is also the Spanish word for a kind of cherry and is pronounced like *geenda*.